uptech/engineering/content/docs/process/milestone-planning/index.md

 ## Kick-off Meeting

 Once the Design Review process is complete.
 The Tech Lead schedules a kick-off meeting for the Squad.
 This has the same purpose as before.
 It is to get everyone comfortable with everything and provide a venue for people to raise concerns, ask questions, etc.

+## Task Breakout

+One thing that different Squads tend to do differently is task breakout.
+Some Squads have an extra step here after the kick-off meeting where they schedule a meeting with Squad Product representative and the Engineers on the Squad and go through the tickets in the Milestone and breakout sub-tasks for each of the stories.

+Other Squads don't do this meeting and instead leave the task breakout to the Engineer that grabs the story.
+We don't have strong opinions on this.
+It is really whatever the Squad is comfortable with.
+The key is that our Squads are constantly self evaluating so if there is a problem in this area they can quickly adjust.